 Total customer satisfaction comes from the combination of quality products purchased at a reasonable price and delivery quickly and when promised.

-While our competition design their eductors for nominal pressure ratings, JRG/JT Eductors are designed and produced to meet rigorous ASME/ANSI specifications.
+While the competition design their eductors for nominal pressure ratings, JT Eductors are designed and produced to meet rigorous ASME/ANSI specifications.

-Our eductors and jet pumps offer ratings about 30% higher than most competitors.
+We offer eductors and jet pumps with ratings about 30% higher than most competitor's products.